Justin-Acosta/coastclient/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With
--JavaScript
+- JavaScript
--React
+- React
--Next.js
+- Next.js
--Python
+- Python
--Django
+- Django
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started
-1. Navigate to the api repository for this project and follow the instructions in the readme: https://github.com/Justin-Acosta/coast-project
+Navigate to the api repository for this project and follow the instructions in the readme: https://github.com/Justin-Acosta/coast-project

 ### Prerequisites
 *Node.js 18.17 or later